2degrees/hubspot-connection/docs/source/index.rst

     .. attribute:: response_body_deserialization

-        A :class:`dict` representing the response's body
+        A represention of the response's body

 .. class:: hubspot.connection.testing.UnsuccessfulAPICall